inv4fee2020/pli_node_conf/node_backup_restore.md

 ### When should I run the backup script?

-You should make your first backup after deploying the node.
+You should make your first backup after deploying the node for the first time.
 Follow up backups should be captured before every major system update & when you have added additional adapter/initiator configuration to the node.

 ---
 ---